 - agent or I2RS Agent: An I2RS agent provides the supported I2RS services from the local system's routing sub-systems by interacting with the routing element to provide specified behavior.
 The I2RS agent understands the I2RS protocol and can be contacted by I2RS clients. - client or I2RS Client: A client implements the I2RS protocol, uses it to communicate with I2RS Agents, and uses the I2RS services to accomplish a task.
 It interacts with other elements of the policy, provisioning, and configuration system by means outside of the scope of the I2RS effort.
 It interacts with the I2RS agents to collect information from the routing and forwarding system.
 Based on the information and the policy oriented interactions, the I2RS client may also interact with I2RS agents to modify the state of their associated routing systems to achieve operational goals.
 An I2RS client can be seen as the part of an application that uses and supports I2RS and could be a software library. - service or I2RS Service: For the purposes of I2RS, a service refers to a set of related state access functions together with the policies that control their usage.
 The expectation is that a service will be represented by a data-model.
-For instance, 'RIB service' could be an example of a service that gives access to state held in a device's RIB. - read scope: The read scope of an I2RS client within an I2RS agent is the set of information which the I2RS client is authorized to read within the I2RS agent.
+For instance, 'RIB service' could be an example of a service that gives access to state held in a device's RIB.

+- read scope: The read scope of an I2RS client within an I2RS agent is the set of information which the I2RS client is authorized to read within the I2RS agent.
 The read scope specifies the access restrictions to both see the existence of data and read the value of that data. - notification scope: The set of events and associated information that the I2RS Client can request be pushed by the I2RS Agent.
-I2RS Clients have the ability to register for specific events and information streams, but must be constrained by the access restrictions associated with their notification scope.

-- write scope: The set of field values which the I2RS client is authorized to write (i.e. add, modify or delete).
-This access can restrict what data can be modified or created, and what specific value sets and ranges can be installed. - scope: When unspecified as either read scope, write scope, or notification scope, the term scope applies to the read scope, write scope, and notification scope. - resources: A resource is an I2RS-specific use of memory, storage, or execution that a client may consume due to its I2RS operations.
+I2RS Clients have the ability to register for specific events and information streams, but must be constrained by the access restrictions associated with their notification scope. - write scope: The set of field values which the I2RS client is authorized to write (i.e. add, modify or delete).
+This access can restrict what data can be modified or created, and what specific value sets and ranges can be installed. - scope: When unspecified as either read scope, write scope, or notification scope, the term scope applies to the read scope, write scope, and notification scope. - A resource is an I2RS-specific use of memory, storage, resources: or execution that a client may consume due to its I2RS operations.
 The amount of each such resource that a client may consume in the context of a particular agent may be constrained based upon the client's security role.
 An example of such a resource could include the number of notifications registered for.
 These are not protocol-specific resources or network-specific resources. - role or security role: A security role specifies the scope, resources, priorities, etc. that a client or agent has.
-Multiple identities may use the same security role.
-A single identity may have may have multiple roles. - identity: A client is associated with exactly one specific identity.
+If a identity has multiple roles in the security system, the identity is permitted to perform any operations any of those roles permit.
+Multiple identities may use the same security role. - identity: A client is associated with exactly one specific identity.
 State can be attributed to a particular identity.
 It is possible for multiple communication channels to use the same identity; in that case, the assumption is that the associated client is coordinating such communication. - Identity and scope: A single identity can be associated with multiple roles.
 Each role has its own scope and an identity associated with multiple roles can use the combined scope of all its roles.
-More formally, each identity has: - a read-scope that is the logical OR of the read-scopes associated with its roles, - a write-scope that is the logical OR of the write-scopes associated with its roles, and a notification-scope that is the logical OR of the notification-scopes associated with its roles.
+More formally, each identity has: